dtdedit/acf-smart-button/readme.txt

 4. Please refer to the description for more info regarding the field type settings

 == Changelog ==

+= 2.0.0 =
+* Forked from original, modified to work with latest ACF security changes.

 = 1.0.0 =
 * Initial Release.